 Cost of Long-Term Care

-The cost of care will depend upon the type of care you are receiving.
-It also depends upon where you live geographically and whether you live in a metro or rural area.
-Typically costs will be higher in metro areas versus rural areas.
-Costs are much higher in the northeast versus the Midwest.
+The cost of long-term care services will depend upon the type of care you are receiving, where you live geographically, and whether you live in a metro or rural area.
+Typically costs will be higher in metro areas compared to comparable services in rural areas.
+Costs are also much higher in the northeast versus the Midwest.

-In the early progression of care, typically the family is providing the bulk of the caregiving.
+In the early progression of care, typically an individual relies on family to provide the bulk of the caregiving.
 The visual cost of care during this time involves additional expenses incurred by family members including additional gas expense, miscellaneous items purchased for caregiving, possible loss of income, etc.

 - In a 2015 survey, approximately 34.2 million Americans provided unpaid care to an adult age 50 or older in the last 12 months.2

 - Lost income and benefits over a caregiver’s lifetime is estimated at $303,880 on average.3